Your browser does not support JavaScript! Please enable the settings.

 But what benefits can CTOs and businesses, in general, expect from these teams?

-Organizations can benefit from cross-functional, agile teams in the following ways:
+Organizations can benefit from cross-functional agile teams structure in the following ways:

 In this digital world, software companies aren’t the only ones producing technology-powered products and solutions.
 In fact, there’s a growing realization that software is driving everything.
 This software-first mentality comes with the realization that a company’s applications should serve as a vehicle for accomplishing the organization’s goals.